Jason Marshall (ice hockey): Career

 While continuing to play with Canada, Marshall joined the Tri-City Americans in the Western Hockey League.
-He then played several seasons in the International Hockey League (1945–2001), mainly with the Peoria Rivermen and then with the San Diego Gulls (1990–95).
-His NHL career began after a pass with the St. Louis Blues and joined the Mighty Ducks of Anaheim, with whom he played several seasons.
-Subsequently, he often changed his teams to two passages over Europe, interrupted by a season with the Mighty Ducks, the first in Czech Extraliga during the lockout of 2004-2005 NHL, the Deutsche Eishockey Liga, where he finished his career in 2008 when he bore the colors of the Frankfurt Lions.
+He then played several seasons in the International Hockey League, mainly with the Peoria Rivermen and then with the San Diego Gulls.
+His NHL career began after a passage with the St. Louis Blues, after which he joined the Mighty Ducks of Anaheim, with whom he played several seasons.
+Subsequently, he often changed teams and had two stints over Europe, interrupted by a season with the Mighty Ducks, the first in Czech Extraliga during the lockout of 2004-2005 in the NHL, the second in the Deutsche Eishockey Liga, where he finished his career in 2008 when he wore the colors of the Frankfurt Lions.
 Throughout his career, Marshall accumulated several seasons of over 200 penalty minutes.
 However, during his time in the NHL, he was less penalized, and he never exceeded 189 minutes from 1997 to 1998.

 After retiring from hockey, Marshall completed a degree in architecture from the Cal Poly Pomona College of Environmental Design.
 Upon graduation, Marshall found employment with Frank Gehry, CC, FAIA, Canadian-born American architect.